Beat-k/BEA/README.md

    * ⊖ Balance: Stabilization and dampening of combined states

-   * ⊗ Fuse: Deep integration of emotional states, multiplicative blending
+   * ⊗ Dissolve: State degradation, breaking down complex emotional states

-   * ⊘ Diffuse: Spreading and dissipation of emotional intensity
+   * ⨀ Amplify: Intensification of the stronger emotional state

-   * ⊙ Gate: Conditional flow control, emotional barriers and thresholds

 3. **BEM Mapping**: Each symbol is assigned a position on a coordinate grid: